10 Top-Rated Tourist Attractions in Monastir

 - Exploring El Djem: A Visitor's Guide

-The northern suburb of Skanès (just off Route de la Falaise) is packed full of gorgeous, dazzlingly white villas and luxury hotels that have incorporated traditional Tunisian architecture into their design.
-This is also where some of Monastir's best beaches are located.
+The northern suburb of Skanès (just off Route de la Falaise) is packed full of gorgeous, dazzlingly-white villas and luxury hotels that have incorporated traditional Tunisian architecture into their mid-century modern architectural design.
+This upper-class suburb is also where some of Monastir's best beaches lie, so a trip here is on the Monastir itinerary of most sand sloths.
 The road to Skanès' main tourist district passes the former Presidential Palace, enclosed by high walls and an ornate wrought-iron gate.

 9 Monastir Beaches

-For many visitors, Monastir's main attraction lays in its strips of perfect white sand.
+For many visitors, Monastir's main attraction lies in its strips of perfect white sand.
 The town itself hugs the coastline, surrounded by beaches stretching along the coast in both directions.
-All the beaches in this area are kept clean, and have excellent facilities with restaurants and cafés plus sunshades and loungers to rent.
-Many also have water sports and boating opportunities, for those who don't just want to laze around soaking up the sun.
+All the beaches in this area are kept clean and host excellent facilities, with restaurants and cafés galore to choose from plus sunshades and loungers to rent.
+Many of the beaches also have water sports and boating opportunities for those who don't just want to laze around soaking up the sun.

-Sitting on the shores of a salt lake, the little town of Moknine is noted for the finely worked ceramics and jewellery produced there.
-In the town centre, the folk museum occupies the former Mosque of Sidi Babana, which is interesting for its original architecture (an example of the type of 'tube-vaulting' found at Bulla Regia) as well as for its exhibits.
+If you're looking for an easy half-day trip from Monastir, head to Moknine.
+Sitting alongside the shores of a salt lake, this little town is noted for the finely-worked ceramics and jewelry produced by its artisans.
+In the town center, don't miss a visit to Moknine's folk museum, which occupies the former Mosque of Sidi Babana.
+The building is interesting for its original architecture (an example of the type of "tube-vaulting" found at Bulla Regia) as well as for its exhibits on local culture and artistry.

 The Ribat retained its military importance into Tunisia's Ottoman era, when the local Ottoman Beys (rulers) made it a powerful stronghold.
 Monastir's importance only waned when Tunisia became a French protectorate, and the town lost its strategic significance.